Utitofon-Udoekong/quanta/QUANTA_Investor_Pitch.md

 ---

-**QUANTA is a complete, production-ready Web3 content platform with unique Creator DAOs and Quest System features that create multiple revenue streams and strong competitive advantages.**
+**ZENTEX is a complete, production-ready Web3 content platform with unique Creator DAOs and Quest System features that create multiple revenue streams and strong competitive advantages.**